-A borrower can take out a separate, personal loan for the equity injection as long as “repayment [can be] demonstrated to come from a source other than the cash flow of the business (the salary paid to the owner by the business does not qualify).”
+A borrower can take out a separate, personal loan for the equity injection as long as (according to the SBA) “repayment [can be] demonstrated to come from a source other than the cash flow of the business (the salary paid to the owner by the business does not qualify).”

 In some cases, buyers draw on their home equity line of credit.
 However, salary, wages, rental or other income which is not sourced from the acquired business must be sufficient to cover the home equity payments.

 Example – The borrower or spouse/partner (if a co-borrower) has income from a job that can cover the interest-only payments on the home equity line.
 Borrower draws on her home equity line to generate cash for the equity injection.

 The source of the equity injection can be an investment or a gift from family, friends or investors.
 The key to a gift is that the money gifted must be documented in a gift letter which specifies that the money does not need to be repaid.

 If an investor provides the money, that investment must documented properly and may require the investor to disclose personal financial information to the lender.

 Example – Borrower’s parent has cash that they are willing to gift or invest in the borrower’s business.
 The gifted cash isn’t borrowed by the parent who provides recent bank statements as proof of non-borrowing.

 Borrowers can contribute assets other than cash to meet the equity requirement.
 A general rule of thumb is that to qualify, the business assets must be owned for at least 2 years and recently appraised.